Darwinkel/darwinkel.net/index.md

 > "What, then, is your story?"

+# The Sirens

+Beware, mortals, of the **Seven Sirens**.
+Their song calls, and their beauty allures.
+Throughout his voyages, **⚓Odysseus** resisted many.
+And you will hear them, one by one: each a melody of the mind, each a warning, each a mirror of the perils that await the unexamined soul.
+Take heed, for to be enchanted is to forget yourself.

+## 📒Siren of the Ledger

+She sings in numbers, not notes.
+Her voice is the scratch of chalk, the clink of coins, the comfort of totals that rise while individual cries are quietly erased.
+She promises that no pain is meaningless, only outweighed, so long as the calculus permits.
+That suffering may be justified if the sum grows large enough, if the columns balance, if the final number is beautiful.
+Under her song, faces blur into units of _hedons_ and _dolors_, lives into entries, and dignity into a rounding error.
+She does not hate you; she simply does not see you.
+And so, smiling, she teaches the terrible arithmetic by which one being's infinite pleasure may license the torment of all others.

+⚠️ **Be warned!** When you trade persons for totals, you may maximize the good - and still commit evil with a clean conscience.[^utilitarianism]

+## 🚲Siren of the Wheel

+She dances in circles, laughing, always just ahead of you.
+Each promise glitters: the next comfort, the next upgrade, the next sweet relief.
+She swears this time it will last - that happiness lies one more step forward.
+Yet her path loops invisibly beneath your feet.
+Pleasure fades, desire renews, and the chase resumes without end.
+She does not deny joy; she cheapens it through repetition.
+Under her spell, life becomes motion without arrival, appetite without satiety, and exhaustion mistaken for fulfillment: an eternal rowing where fulfillment forever stays one horizon ahead.

+⚠️ **Be warned!** If you live only to feel better, you may run forever and never arrive anywhere worth standing.[^hedonic-treadmill]

+## 💤Siren of Sleep

+She hums softly, almost kindly, her voice heavy with poppy and wine.
+Her song promises rest from effort, pleasure without resistance, warmth without risk.
+Why struggle, she asks, when bliss can be distilled?
+Why endure pain, when relief can be administered - reliably, endlessly, without demand or consequence?
+She offers cushions of sensation, a life smoothed of edges, where no wound ever teaches and no failure ever scars.
+In her arms, action dissolves into stimulus, choice into reflex.
+You feel well.
+You feel safe.
+You feel nothing that costs you anything - and so nothing that belongs to you.
+You are soothed, yes, but slowly displaced as the author of your own life.

+⚠️ **Be warned!** A life that avoids pain entirely may also avoid becoming yours.[^experience-machine]

+## 🌊Siren of the Open Sea

+She sings of endless horizons.
+No shores, no anchors, no constraints - only possibility without end.
+The Fates, she says, can be overcome through sheer will.
+Her song flatters the ego: you may be anything, choose everything, owe nothing.
+Under her melody, limits appear as insults and finitude as failure.
+Yet the sea she offers has no stars by which to steer.
+Choice multiplies until it dissolves into paralysis; responsibility thins until nothing is truly owned.
+The soul drifts, intoxicated by options, mistaking freedom of outcome for freedom itself, and confusing refusal of commitment with sovereignty.

+⚠️ **Be warned!** Freedom is not the power to determine outcomes, and when freedom is defined as limitless choice, it collapses into noise - and you may lose the only freedom that matters: authorship of your response.[^paradox-of-choice]

+## 🚓Siren of the Rule

+She stands straight-backed and immaculate, her voice crisp as chiseled marble.
+She sings of duty without exception, of laws so pure they need no context.
+"Do the right thing," she insists, "and the world will take care of itself."
+Consequences, she says, are vulgar concerns - fit for fortune-tellers and cowards.
+Only intention matters.
+Only obedience is clean.
+In her song, you become morally spotless while blood quietly pools at your feet.
+You have done your duty, yes - but you have abandoned judgment.
+The law stands unbroken.
+The human lies broken instead.

+⚠️ **Be warned!** A morality that refuses to get its hands dirty may leave them clean - and empty.[^murderer-at-the-door]

+## ⚡️Siren of the Heavens

+She whispers certainty.
+She offers a voice that cannot be argued with.
+"It is not your burden," she says, "to judge.
+Only to obey."
+Under her song, doubt becomes sin and conscience becomes treason.
+You act, not because you have chosen, but because you have been chosen to act.
+If harm follows, it was not you - it was the will behind you.

+⚠️ **Be warned!** When morality is outsourced to heaven, atrocity needs no justification - only permission.[^divine-command-theory]

+## ✨Siren of Perfection

+She smiles without warmth, flawless and serene.
+Her song promises purity: a life without moral remainder, without compromise, without stain.
+"You can always do more good," she whispers.
+"Why stop now?"
+Under her gaze, every idle pleasure becomes a failure, every private love a suspect indulgence.
+You learn to audit yourself relentlessly, sanding down quirks, passions, and joys that do not serve the Good.
+Soon your life is exemplary - and unrecognizable.
+You have become correct, efficient, admirable, and thin.
+Impeccable, but hollowed of play, irony, and humane excess.

+⚠️ **Be warned!** When morality is optimized, the human is often the inefficiency to be removed.[^moral-saint]

 # The Journey to the Realms of Hades

 Upon death, **🥀Thanatos** extracts the soul from the body, illuminated by the radiant sunlight of **🔆Sol Invictus**, under orders from **✂️Atropos**. **🪽Mercury** then wordlessly guides it to the **banks of the Acheron**, where the souls gather at dusk and mist, and **🛶Charon**, cloaked and grumbling, awaits.
 Standing at the other side is **🔗Ananke**, watching us from a distance.
 Looking at her is a reminder that the only thing that matters, is that we act and choose.
 Moral agency is a prerequisite for entering **Hades**.
 As such, only beings with fully developed consciousness and cognition have their souls extracted by **🥀Thanatos**.
 Beings without cognition or consciousness, be they animals, young children, or the severely intellectually disabled, are immediately embraced by **🫗Lethe** and **🌌Iuppiter Optimus Maximus** instead.